 Pro-Palestinian propaganda need not be shouted out from the rooftops or blatantly reverberate on the social media.
 Even a seemingly innocuous medical article that says nothing at all about Israel can become an effective propaganda tool when people are lazy, naive, do not care, or otherwise give in to the out-and-out manipulations of those who are not lazy, not naive, and do care.

-For example, four Lebanese faculty at the Department of Epidemiology and Population at the American University of Beirut published a new paper entitled: “Ageing and health in the Arab region: Challenges, opportunities and the way forward“.
+For example, four Lebanese faculty at the Department of Epidemiology and Population at the American University of Beirut published a new paper entitled: “Ageing and health in the Arab region: Challenges, opportunities and the way forward”.
+(UPDATE: The article appears to have been taken down as the link no longer works and I cannot find it anywhere online.)
 It seems like pro-Palestinian or anti-Israeli propaganda was far from the minds of both the article authors and the editors who reviewed and accepted the article for publication.

 However, already on the first page, we are introduced to “Palestine,” one of twenty-two Arab League countries listed alphabetically.
 I guess it was just too much effort to write what the entity is really called: The Palestinian Authority.